navikt/platforce-doc/docs/how-to-guides/getOrgFromScratchPool.md

 Reference: [NAV Scratch Pool setup](../reference/scratchPools.md)

+In the examples below, replace `devhub` with the alias of your DX User.

-## Check access
+## Check access and available scratch orgs

-Check that you have access to the pools by running the [list](https://docs.flxbl.io/sfp/command-guide/advanced/pool#flxbl-io-sfp-pool-list) command sfp pool list --tag dev --targetdevhubusername devhub
+Check that you have access to the pools by running the [list](https://docs.flxbl.io/sfp/command-guide/advanced/pool#flxbl-io-sfp-pool-list) command
+`sfp pool list --tag dev -a --targetdevhubusername devhub`

 If you do not have access [contact](../team-platforce/contact.md) Team Platforce

 ## Fetch Scratch org

-Use the [sfp pool fetch command](https://docs.flxbl.io/sfp/command-guide/advanced/pool#flxbl-io-sfp-pool-fetch) in order to fetch a scratch org
+Use the [sfp pool fetch command](https://docs.flxbl.io/sfp/command-guide/advanced/pool#flxbl-io-sfp-pool-fetch) in order to fetch a scratch org.

+:warning: Remember to delete your scratch org when done, in order to free up space in the pool.

 Example command:
 `sfp pool fetch --tag dev --targetdevhubusername devhub --alias myScratchOrg --setdefaultusername`